dennisschroeder/fritzremote/README.md

 #### Remote Version
 If you want to run the browser on an other device than the one your python application that uses Fritzremote, you need to install a little java based server.
+You will find what you need in the official selenium [documentation](https://selenium-python.readthedocs.io/getting-started.html#using-selenium-with-remote-webdriver).

 #### Local Version
 For the local version, Fritzremote needs a browser specific driver executable.
 You can can download them
 here: https://seleniumhq.github.io/selenium/docs/api/py/#drivers.
 Several browsers/drivers are supported
 (Firefox, Chrome, Internet Explorer), as well as the Remote protocol.

-More on both in the official [Documentation](https://selenium-python.readthedocs.io/).
+More on that also in the official selenium [Documentation](https://selenium-python.readthedocs.io/installation.html#drivers).

 #### Example 1 (Remote Device)